 Categories: Features

-Mr. Savage’s journey in theater
+Steward Savage’s journey to theater

 The lights start to dim and the chatter of the crowd grows quiet.
 The actors enter from the wings and perform until the curtain closes.
 Steward Savage, the theater teacher at CVHS, is the guiding force that puts together the CVHS theater productions.